Jinwooooo/jinwooooo-blog/_posts/2018-12-12-hadoop-paralle-dijsktra.md

 ## Abstract

-Hadoop is a distributive processing framework that allows large repetitive computation more efficient than a regular script programming languages like python or java.
+Hadoop is a distributive processing framework that allows large repetitive computation more efficient than a regular programming languages like python or java.
 This post will go through how Dijsktra's SP algorithm was implemented in Hadoop.

 Note that the environment that the program was executed is a fully distributed mode (1 namenode and 2 datanode in total).